dbwjd5864/YumPlan/README.md

 ---

-"YumPlan" gives you many options to choose a variety of foods for you daily meal
+"YumPlan" gives you the variety in your daily meal.
+You can see what people eat, get ideas for your meal AND create your meal plan for the week or to share with other people.